-With eight daily soaps gracing our screens, writing for soaps is one of the few viable ways of actually earning a living as a writer in South Africa.
+With over a dozen daily soaps and daily dramas gracing our screens, writing for soaps is one of the few viable ways of actually earning a living as a writer in South Africa.

-Allaboutwriting has developed a 26-module, six month on-line course in writing for soap opera in South Africa.
+All About Writing has developed a 26-module, six month on-line course in writing for soap and daily drama in South Africa.
 We also offer the course in an intense five day face-to-face version.

 The Writing for Soaps course has been devised by a seasoned professional – for beginner soap writers – or, more generally, for anyone interested in understanding how soap works, and what it demands of its writers.

-Richard Beynon, the course designer, will also tutor the on-line course and run its face-to-face equivalent.
-He has been head writer on two of South Africa’s most successful soaps – Isidingo and Scandal – and has developed story both for these and for other soaps, most notably, Rhythm City, which currently dominates the youth market.
-He has, in addition, written something like 500 soap opera scripts for production.
+Richard Beynon, the course designer, will also tutor the on-line course.
+He has been head writer on a number of South Africa’s most successful soaps including – Isidingo, Scandal and Isibaya – and has developed story both for these and for other soaps, most notably, Rhythm City.
+He has, in addition, written something like 1200 soap and drama scripts for production.

-Writing for Soaps uses as its starting point the eight daily soap operas currently being produced in South Africa.
+Writing for Soaps uses as its starting point the daily soaps and dramas currently being produced in South Africa.
 We’ve asked head writers and executive producers what they demand of writers – and we’ve built these into the fabric of our course.

 Writing for Soaps will focus on the practical skills that soap opera demands of those writing for it.
 Skills like…

 * The art of shaping scenes to wring from them their maximum dramatic potential.

 * The art of writing your way into a range of uniquely compelling characters.